The State of the Sox

 , Andy Pettite (both likely lost for the season), and CC Sabathia

-(on the DL for the second time) while the Sox had their full complement of front-line pitchers save for Doubront (nursing a phantom injury) and Padilla.
+(on the DL for the second time) – the Sox had their full complement of pitchers save for Doubront (nursing a phantom injury) and Padilla.
 Among their starting nine the Yankees were missing A-Rod, Texeira and Brett Gardner

 , while the only Sox starter not in the lineup was Big Papi.
-It is true that Ells, Pedroia, and Crawford had been on the DL earlier in the season but all had returned by the Yankee series without any discernible improvement in the Sox performance.
+It is true that Ells, Pedroia, and Crawford had been on the DL earlier in the season but all had returned by the Yankee series without any discernible improvement in the Sox performance (on both their previous homestand and last road trip the Sox had identical 4-6 records).

 And, pro forma, Lucchino blames the media.
 For somebody whose comments clearly implies that he closely follows what the press is writing, did Lucchino fail to read Abraham’s apologia for Valentine or Cafardo’s sycophantian defense of ownership?
 Lucchino now has assured the Nation that he will fix whatever is wrong with the Sox but one of the man things that is wrong with the Sox is Lucchino and his never ending campaign to be both CFO (a role at which he appears to excel) and GM (a role at which he has failed dismally).